Fretuks/Ascend/README.md

 ## Playstyle & design goal

 Ascend is built to be unobtrusive and organic: your playstyle trains the corresponding attributes.
 Want a heavy-hitter who tanks?
 Smash armor and spend in Strength/Fortitude.
 Prefer spellcasting?
 Farm XP and invest in Intelligence and Magic Scaling.
-It’s about emergent progression — no grindy menus, just meaningful choices.
+It’s about emergent progression.
+No grindy menus, just meaningful choices.

----

-Short, modular, and ready to extend — Ascend gives you an RPG progression layer without changing world generation or requiring a new economy.
-Want a longer description, a Steam-like blurb, or a README-ready install/FAQ section?
-I can write that next.